Patient experience is a vital but complex area.

 Adult inpatient experience survey

-The adult inpatient survey covers four key domains of hospital inpatient experience: communication, partnership, co-ordination and physical and emotional needs.
+The adult inpatient experience survey covers four key domains of hospital inpatient experience: communication, partnership, co-ordination and physical and emotional needs.
 Every three months, a national selection of adult patients from all district health boards (DHBs) who spent at least one night in hospital are invited to take part.

 COVID-19 patient experience survey